lukaskonietzka/SlicerToothAnalyser/README.md

-# Tooth Analyser Extension
+# Tooth Analyser
-This is a 3D Slicer Extension for the examination of dental structures.
-This module was developed for the dental caries research of the Dental Clinic at the LMU in Munich.
-In this institution, three-dimensional Micro CT images of teeth are captured.
-These images are stored in the Scanio ISQ format and are intended for further processing for research purposes.
+This 3D Slicer extension (SEM) is designed for dental research.
+It was developed to support dental caries research conducted by the Poliklinik für Zahnerhaltung und Parodontologie.
+The clinic captures three-dimensional micro-CT images of teeth, which are stored in the Scanio ISQ format.

+With this extension, you can directly and unfiltered segment three-dimensional micro-CT scans in *Scanco* ISQ format.

 ## Tabel of contents
 - [1.
 Introduction and purpose](#introduction-and-purpose)